 “Emphasizing effort gives a child a variable that they can control…Emphasizing natural intelligence takes it out of the child’s control, and provides no good recipe for responding to a failure.”
 Dweck found this effect of praise on performance held true for students of every socioeconomic class.
 It hit both boys and girls – the very brightest girls especially.

 One of the greatest gifts my parents gave me is their unflagging confidence and trust in my abilities.
-It was in my working years that I saw just how deep their affirmation rooted me in the self-assurance people sensed of me even when I was growing up.
-I was praised for being smart before the days of memory, but I also was an assiduous student who suffered migraines for taking elementary school so seriously.
+It was in my working years that I saw just how deep their affirmation had rooted me in the self-assurance people sensed of me even when I was growing up.
+While I was praised for being smart even as a baby, I also suffered migraines for taking elementary school so seriously.
 My mother not only vouched for my intellect, but urged me to work as hard as I could.
-I remember the time I cried in apology when she demanded to know why I had brought home only a 98% on the test.
-Today, she has nothing but remorse for the years she faked pride for disappointment to push me to my uttermost.
+I remember crying, devastated, in the face of her withering disappointment for the 98% on a test.
+Today, she has nothing but remorse for the years she faked pride for dissatisfaction to push me to my utmost.

-To describe my metamorphosis in thinking would warrant a separate post.
-In brief: after teaching in the public schools, I ended up consulting a Harvard professor for a possible PhD track in language, literacy, and culture, and sat in on her doctoral class.
+To describe my metamorphosis in thinking is another post.
+But briefly, after teaching in the public schools, I consulted a Harvard professor for a possible PhD track in language, literacy, and culture, and sat in on her doctoral class.
 I was 27 when I took part in that fun discussion, just before deciding on life under California’s sun.
-It’s doubtful I would’ve been admitted to the venerable institution, but the life-changing shift in confidence that came about largely at the encouragement of the last principal I worked with was an unlocking inside.
+It’s doubtful I would’ve been admitted to the venerable institution, but the life-changing shift in confidence that had come about largely at the encouragement of the last principal I worked with was an unlocking inside.
 Slim chance, but why not dream — and try?
 It seems what had locked me in the first place was likely the praise over my innate ability that had attended my youth.
 But when trepidation gives way to boldness, amazing things can happen.
 Because this release came so late for me, I am fascinated by people who dream bigger than the life they’ve known.
 My uncertainties in myself did not arise from low self-esteem.
 I always had a strong sense of self.
 The article describes how that great emperor of modern psychology, the credence of self-esteem, was found to have no clothes on.

 From 1970 to 2000, there were over 15,000 scholarly articles written on self-esteem and its relationship to everything – from sex to career advancement…results often contradictory or inconclusive.
 So in 2003 The Association for Psychological Science asked Dr. Roy Baumeister, then a leading proponent of self-esteem, to review this literature…Only 200 of those 15,000 studies met their rigorous standard…Baumeister concluded that having high self-esteem didn’t improve grades or career achievement.
 It didn’t even reduce alcohol usage.
 And it especially did not lower violence of any sort.
 (Highly aggressive, violent people happen to think very highly of themselves)…Baumeister said his findings were ‘the biggest disappointment of [his] career.’